Integrating chemical structures as treatments improves representations of microscopy images for morphological profiling: Materials and methods

 We first consider a more standard self-supervised contrastive learning objective, i.e. SimCLR \cite{chen2020simple}.
 SimCLR trains using self-augmented pairs of images.
 In this setting, an image $\img$ is encoded by an image encoder $\imgenc$, then passed through a projection head $g$ to obtain a projected representation $\mathbf{t} = g(\imgenc(\img))$.
 Given $N$ images with projected representations $\mathbf{t}_1, \cdots, \mathbf{t}_N$, a contrastive loss can be used to pull together the representation of an image and its augmentations (positive pairs), while repelling representations of dissimilar images (negative pairs).
 For a given image index $i$, we let $j$ index a differently augmented version of the same image and $k$ iterate over all images other than $i$ in the set (where $k \neq j$ are assumed to be dissimilar to $i$).
 The contrastive loss is then given by

-where $\tau$ is the temperature scale hyperparameter for the softmax function and \texttt{sim} is a similarity measure (in our work, the cosine distance).
+where $\tau$ is the temperature scale hyperparameter for the softmax function and \texttt{sim} is a similarity measure (in our work, the cosine distance, consistent with standards established by SimCLR \cite{chen2020simple}).

 This naive contrastive strategy poses two problems in the context of morphological profiling.
 The first is class collision.
-In the above setting, all other images in a training batch are considered negative samples and equally repelled from the augmented pair of images.
+In the above setting, all other images in a training batch are considered negative samples.
 In high-throughput imaging however, some images in the same training batch may share the same perturbation and thus carry related morphological changes that we wish to capture.
 Second, augmented pairs of images are still likely to share microscopy batch effects, which makes a standard contrastive strategy prone to learning confounding technical variation, instead of focusing on the effect of the perturbation alone.